jsatuit/range-time-plot/README.md

-# range-time-plotter of TARLAN files
+# EISCAT KST experiment plotter

 Python package for showing a range-time-plot for an EISCAT KST experiment.